Pizza Week! – Day 2: Toppings

 Pizza Week Menu:

 I’m going to begin today talking about the cheese blend.
 Grating your own cheese makes for an infinitely better taste and meltability. (hey if bud light can make up words, so can I) so I HIGHLY recommend it.
 But if you are in a pinch, a bag of Italian blend will do.
-We blend mostly mozzarella, with some provolone, fontina, asiago, and parmesan.
+I blend mostly mozzarella, with some provolone, fontina, asiago, and parmesan.
 This is the basic blend for most of our pizzas but for some of the special ones we switch it up with jack(taco), provolone(cheesesteak), or even cheddar sometimes(taco, craig special).

-Mandi laughs because I always insist on starting with the margherita, but I think it is a good way for people to get acquainted with the pizza.
+I always insist on starting with the margherita, but I think it is a good way for people to get acquainted with the pizza.
 The problem is that people are usually hungry, starting to get drunk, and already yelling for cheeesteak.

 Everyone knows the margherita pizza.
 Cook the pizza with sauce and fresh mozzarella.
 Add basil after it comes out of the oven.